cnrancher/docs/content/os/v1.x/en/about/running-rancher-on-rancherOS/_index.md

 <br>

-> **Note:** The `rancher/agent` version is correlated to the Rancher server version.
+> **Note:** The `rancher/agent` version is correlated to the Rancher Server version.
 You will need to check the custom command to get the appropriate tag for the version to use.

 _Cloud-Config Example_